wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-single-kubernetes/README.md

 ##### Goal
 The goal of this project is to present how to implement **microservices** using **Java** programming language and **Spring Boot Cloud** framework.
 This project consists of few microservices implemented as independent **Maven modules**.
 In the system there is only one custom service - Service HelloWorld.
 The rest of services in the system are provided by Spring Boot Cloud and they are used for system management.

 All services are dockerized and manged by docker orchestration tool **Kubernetes**.
 It means that user does not have to start up manually all services one by one.
 It's done automatically by orchestration tool.
-All Kubernetes configuration is included in file **kubernetes.yaml**.
+All Kubernetes configuration is included in **yaml** files.

 ##### Services
 This project consists of following services:
 * **Service Discovery**: port **8761**.
 This service displays list of all active services in system
 * **Service Config**: port **8888**.
 This service provides flexible configuration variables.
 These variables can be taken for instance from Github
-* **Service HelloWorld**: port **8080**.
+* **Service HelloWorld**: port **random**.
 This service provides JSON with message and application id
 * **Service Gateway**: port **8762**.
 This service redirects request from outside system to service inside system.
 It also takes care of load balancing

 ##### Flow